Vivaro-Alpine dialect: Naming and classification

 Vivaro-Alpine had been considered as a sub-dialect of Provençal, and named provençal alpin (Alpine Provençal) or Northern Provençal.

 Its use in the Dauphiné area has also led to the use of dauphinois or dauphinois alpin to name it.
 Along with Ronjat and Bec, it is now clearly recognized as a dialect of its own.

 The UNESCO Atlas of World's languages in danger uses the Alpine Provençal name, and considers it as seriously endangered.

-Glottolog recognizes the Gardiòl variety of the dialect as a distinct language within the Occitanic language family.